DworkinLab/DworkinLab.github.io/people.md

 ### Current Graduate students

-**Christine Lee**: is a new MSc student in the lab.
+**Christine Lee**: is a new MSc student in the lab (summer 20260.
 Christine did her undergraduate research in the lab of Dr. Bruce Reed at the University of Waterloo and really enjoys *Drosophila* genetics.
 Christine's work will examine how natural variation in cell size influences the penetrance and expressivity of mutations influencing various cellular processes.

-**Sajid Muslun:** is a new PhD student in the lab, having recently completed his MSc at the University of Guelph studying functional consequences of ribosome heterogeneity.
+**Sajid Muslun:** is a new PhD student in the lab (fall 2025), having recently completed his MSc at the University of Guelph studying functional consequences of ribosome heterogeneity.
 He is eager to explore if and how variation in ribosome composition can contribute to adaptive evolution in a variety of different contexts.
 Currently learning the joys of *Drosophila* genetics.

 **Gabriella Sidhu** is a PhD student in the lab, having done her MSc at the University of Western Ontario using RNAseq to probe how [transcription factor can have compensatory impacts](https://doi.org/10.1093/g3journal/jkaf215) in *Drosophila*.
 Gabriella is interested in the developmental and genomic consequences of natural variation in cell size, and how it may influence mutational robustness for wing morphology in *Drosophila melanogaster*.